alan-student/GA-and-GBDT-Enhanced-Laser-Displacement-Sensor-Point-Cloud-Augmentation-for-Flatness/Point_Cloud_Relocation/readme.txt

 For further filtering processing, and coding into the form of easy programming.
 We need to preprocess the data.

 Run data_pre.py to finish the preprocessing.
-This script will automatically complete the filtering of the data and encode it into an npy file.
+This script will automatically complete the filtering of the data and encode it into an npz file.

-npy files are supported by the numpy package in python.
+npz files are supported by the numpy package in python.
 Applying the characteristics of numpy can facilitate the construction of point cloud relocation algorithm in the later stage.